-In this post we will evaluate whether National Pension Scheme (NPS) is a good investment option and if it can help us meet our various investment goals.
+In this post, we will evaluate whether the National Pension Scheme (NPS) is a good investment option and if it can help us meet our various investment goals.

 India doesn’t have a meaningful social security mechanism.
-So most employees prefer to take away all retirement benefits such as pension, gratuity, PF, etc in the form of a lumpsum, which they are free to invest or spend anywhere.
+So most employees prefer to take away all retirement benefits such as a pension, gratuity, PF, etc in the form of a lump sum, which they are free to invest or spend anywhere.

 In fact, they may simply choose to distribute the entire amongst family members.
 However, in such circumstances, there is a possibility that they may become financially dependent on family members.
 Even if the money is not given away but invested, say in a house, there could be problems of liquidity.
 There may not be enough regular income, leading to financial difficulties.
 In such circumstances, having a regular pension, howsoever small the amount may seem, surely gives a lot of comfort.

 However, the problem is that we have no idea about the amount of pension we would get.
 We do not have a choice to reject it even if it looks unattractive.
 We are stuck with the scheme and we do not wish to be in such a situation in our retirement years.

 Yes, we do.
 Most Insurance companies offer “Annuity” plans.
 These annuity plans have different variants, but at its core, an annuity plan offers a fixed amount of pension every month/ quarter/ annually against a lump sum amount deposited with the Insurance company.
 Since the amount is committed by the Insurance company, it is exposing itself to some risk and hence protects itself by offering a lower return than what any other organization offering a fixed return offers.
 Investors are assured of a fixed return for life and do not have to worry about fall in interest rates in the future.